kali4nya/Flux-Panel/README.md

 # Flux-Panel

-Flux-Panel is a simple, lightweight, easy to deploy server management dashbord It's designed to be minimal, modern, and easy to use The whole thing is build in a way where you can easily build you own frontend if you want
+Flux-Panel is a simple, lightweight, easy to deploy server management dashbord It's designed to be minimal, modern, and easy to use, with all configuration you may need The whole thing is build in a way where you can easily build you own frontend if you want

 ![main_interface_1.png](screenshots/main_interface_1.png)